BeehiveForum/BeehiveForum/docs/readme.txt

 Version 0.6.3 / TBA

-A list of changes since previous BeehiveForum versions can be found in release.txt.
+A list of changes since previous Beehive Forum versions can be found in release.txt.

 0. Contents